NillionNetwork/blindfold-py/README.rst

 Description and Purpose
 -----------------------
 This library provides cryptographic operations that are compatible with nilDB nodes and clusters, allowing developers to leverage certain privacy-enhancing technologies (PETs) when storing, operating upon, and retrieving data while working with nilDB.
-The table below summarizes the functionalities that nilQL makes available,
+The table below summarizes the functionalities that nilQL makes available.

 +-------------+------------+------------------------------------+------------------------------------+
 | Cluster     | Operation  | Implementation Details             | Supported Types                    |